Remarks on groups of bundle automorphisms over the Riemann sphere: Parabolic structures and moduli space models on

+where the relation $\sim$ is expressible in terms of the intersection of orbit closures in $\cF^{1}_{r}\times\dots\times\cF^{n}_{r}$.\footnote{It should also be remarked that Loray and Saito \cite{LS13} have studied the natural holomorphic symplectic structure of the moduli spaces $\cL$ of logarithmic connections in the case of rank 2 and odd degree using algebro-geometric techniques, in such a way that the moduli spaces $\cN$ arise as the bases of natural Lagrangian fibrations.
+In particular, they specialize their construction to a choice of parabolic weights for which $\cN$ contains a single Harder-Narasimhan stratum, allowing them to introduce charts and manifold structure in $\cL$, and to study its birrational geometry in an explicit way.}

-where the relation $\sim$ is expressible in terms of the intersection of orbit closures in $\cF^{1}_{r}\times\dots\times\cF^{n}_{r}$.
-Moreover, if variations of $\cW$ in the weight polytope are considered, the induced transformations of the moduli space that occur when a semistability wall is hit can be understood in terms of degenerations of the components of $\cF^{1}_{r}\times\dots\times\cF^{n}_{r}$ into more general flag manifolds (cf. \cite{BH95}).
-The proof of such results, and ``wall-crossing behavior", depends on a careful and intricate analysis of the geometric characterization of stability, and will be discussed elsewhere.
+Moreover and most importantly, if variations of $\cW$ in the weight polytope are allowed, the induced transformations of $\cN$ that occur when a semistability wall is hit can be understood in terms of degenerations of families of complete flag manifolds (cf. \cite{BH95}).
+The proof of such results, and ``wall-crossing behavior", depends on a careful and intricate analysis of the geometric characterization of stability, and will be discussed elsewhere.\footnote{As an illustration, we describe a minimal example of such behavior.
+Consider the case $r = 2$, $\deg(E) = -4$, and $n = 4$, with arbitrary parabolic weights in the open chamber determined by the eight inequalities